eclipse-hono/hono/site/documentation/content/deployment/helm-based-deployment.md

 #### Helm

-Helm is a tool for managing (complex) Kubernetes applications.
-In this guide it is used to deploy Hono to the cluster.
+Helm is a tool for managing Kubernetes applications.
+In this guide, Helm is used to deploy Hono to the cluster.
 [Helm's installation instructions](https://helm.sh/docs/install/) provide more details.
+The Hono chart has been written for Helm version 2.
+It has not been tested (yet) with the recently released Helm 3 version.

 #### Kubectl